Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/outlining/collapsed-regions.md

 ---
 # Collapsing Regions Without Outlining

-The code outlining feature decribed in earlier topics supports the collapsing of outlining nodes, where contained text becomes hidden.
+The code outlining feature described in earlier topics supports the collapsing of outlining nodes, where contained text becomes hidden.
 SyntaxEditor's low-level collapsed region management feature is harnessed to achieve this functionality.
 This same collapsed regions mechanism can be used independently of code outlining too.

 Various text regions can be collapsed (hidden) independent of the outlining features.
-And in these cases you can even optionally replace the collapsed region with an adornment.
+And in these cases, you can even optionally replace the collapsed region with an adornment.

 ## Collapsed Region Manager